-- (i) Day-olds (when available) Operators are preferring to get point-of-lay flocks especially since this year, most reduced their capacity to be able to upgrade their structures and introduce the caged birds, - (ii) Pullets (from flocks housed in buildings where salmonella was detected in previous flock) 2 weeks prior to caged laying flocks:
+- (i) Day-olds (when available) Operators are preferring to get point-of-lay flocks.
+These are generally sampled at the BIP. - (ii) Pullets (from flocks housed in buildings where Salmonella was detected in previous flock) 2 weeks prior to caged laying flocks: